-The auditor should not test eligibility for determinations based on Modified Adjusted Gross Income (MAGI-based determination) made after September 30, 2013.
+The auditor should not test eligibility for determinations based on Modified Adjusted Gross Income (MAGI-based determination).
 Detailed testing is performed under the Medicaid and CHIP Eligibility Review Pilots, which serve as CMS' oversight of Medicaid and CHIP eligibility determinations during the initial years of Affordable Care Act implementation.
 Auditors should test eligibility determinations prior to October 1, 2013 as described below.